appsinacup/godot-rapier-physics-docs/docs/documentation/rigidbodies.md

 In order to improve simulation stackability and stability in general, Rapier Extension Classes (eg. RapierRigidBody2D, ..) offer custom settings, such as:
 - **body_skin**: adds a small skin on top of the body, defualt is 0
 - **soft_ccd**: setting this to a small value of how much the object might overlap helps with reducing squishiness.
+- **massless**: sets mass to 0.
+Needs to be set when using multibody joints.

 ## Ghost Collisions